aminnj/duck/README.md

 - [ ] Have Condor submission possibility for certain jobs that misbehave
 - [x] Make postprocessing part of sample show all jobs done when in done state
 - [x] If user enters full twiki name into the dashboard, automatically strip the beginning part to get only the end
+- [x] Re-read instructions.txt file every iteration to pull in new information/samples